patux/blog/content/about/index.md

 ### Work

-Sr. Engineering Manager, working with Open Source Software for about 20 years, former Cloud Developer, Software Developer, Sysadmin and  Q.A.
-Engineer.
+Sr. Engineering Manager, working with Open Source Software for about 22 years, former Cloud Developer, Systems Programmer, Sysadmin, Q.A.
+Engineer and Programmer.

 ### Hobbies